Loping151/ForPlane/README.md

 ### training
 <details> <summary>Using configs for training</summary>

 Lerplane uses configs to control the training process.
-The configs are stored in the `lerplane/configs` folder.
+The example configs are stored in the `lerplanes/config` folder.
 To train a model, run the following command:
 ```
 export CUDA_VISIBLE_DEVICES=0